Viijay-Kr/react-ts-css/README.md

 - Rename all the references of a selector across various component files - [Demo](assets/rename-selector.gif)
 - Currently rename only work for the modules that are imported in tsx/jsx files

-  - `reactTsCSS.renameSelector` - setting for this feature
+  - `reactTsScss.renameSelector` - setting for this feature

 ### [Reference Provider](https://code.visualstudio.com/docs/languages/typescript#_code-navigation)

 - Find all the references of a selector across various component files - [Demo](assets/references.gif)
 - Currently references only work for the modules that are imported in tsx/jsx files

-  - `reactTsCSS.references` - setting for this feature
+  - `reactTsScss.references` - setting for this feature

 ### [Code Lens](https://code.visualstudio.com/api/language-extensions/programmatic-language-features#codelens-show-actionable-context-information-within-source-code)

 - Useful Code Lens context for selectors based on their references across component files - [Demo](assets/code-lens.gif)
-- A quick alternative to [reactTsCSS.references](#reference-provider)
+- A quick alternative to [reactTsScss.references](#reference-provider)
 - Currently lenses only work for the modules that are imported in tsx/jsx files
-  - `reactTsCSS.codelens` - setting for this feature
+  - `reactTsScss.codelens` - setting for this feature
   - This setting is `OFF` by default

 ### Variable Completion - **[Only CSS]**